LeungHK/MVP/README.md

 ^or use krona chart to look for blood meal host and their abundance >> go to vertebrates clade

+>> virus rdrp profile HMMs from pfam, to search translated RNA contigs for viruses

 >>cluster by co-occurence
 (https://github.com/czbiohub/california-mosquito-study)